LVivona/identicons/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+### Why build this?
+I was curious on how github generates there icons, and thought I should build a simple cli/package to do it for me lol. :)

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.